azizul-c/FleetView/README.md

 - Vehicle recall information, based on a vehicle's make, model, and year, are retrieved from the [U.S. National Highway Traffic Safety Administration (NHTSA)'s Recalls API](https://www.nhtsa.gov/nhtsa-datasets-and-apis).
 - The AI agent uses Retrieval Augmented Generation (RAG) to return information relevant to the given vehicle by consulting the vehicle's manual.
 Since this is currently a hobby project, to manage token usage costs, the agent only has access to the vehicle manual for the 2011 Toyota RAV4.
 A sample question that can be asked is, "How do I stop my windshield from fogging up in my 2011 Toyota RAV4?"

+## ⚠️ Known Issues
+- The AI agent might take some time to respond to the very first query.
+This is because I'm using the free tier for Render, so the API endpoint for the agent stops working after periods of inactivity, and it takes a few seconds to start back up.
+- The AI agent currently doesn't have access to data pertaining to the user's fleet -- this is a feature I'm still working on.
+Since the agent has access to the 2011 Toyota RAV4's vehicle manual though, it can answer any question about that specific vehicle model.

 ## 🛠️ Tech Stack
 - Front-end: React, React Router, Material UI, tons of CSS, Google OAuth.
 Deployed on Vercel.
 - Back-end: Python, Flask, Pinecone for the AI agent.
 Deployed on Render.